Thrown into Exile

-Thrown into Exile is an American heavy metal band from Los Angeles.
+Thrown Into Exile is an American heavy metal band from Los Angeles.
 They got their first break in 2012 when they were able to win the "Road to Mayhem" competition to secure a slot performing on the same bill as bands Slipknot, Motörhead, Anthrax, and Slayer.
-The band has so far released one EP and toured on the Mayhem Festival 2013 in support of it.
 The band has opened for a number of notable bands including Sepultura, Fear Factory, Chimaira, All Shall Perish, Testament, Morbid Angel, and more.

-Touring (2012)
+Touring

-In 2012, Thrown into Exile toured on the Rockstar Mayhem Festival, the Summer Slaughter tour and the California Metalfest, as well as opening slots for Testament, Fear Factory and Sepultura.
-The band worked on their debut four-song 2013 EP.
-They're working with producer Mike Spreitzer of the band DevilDriver.
+In 2012, Thrown Into Exile toured on the Rockstar Mayhem Festival, the Summer Slaughter tour and the California Metalfest, as well as opening slots for Testament, Fear Factory and Sepultura.
+The band worked on their debut four-song 2013 EP with producer Mike Spreitzer of the band DevilDriver.
 In 2012, the band got connected with the people from Mayhem Festival when they did the Headbang for the Highway contest to win a spot on the Sumerian Stage.
 They won the battle of the bands to open up the Sumerian Stage for the first day in San Bernardino of Mayhem Fest.

+In April 2025, Thrown Into Exile embarked on the opening slot of The Blood Dynasty Tour, supporting Baest, Fit For An Autopsy, and Arch Enemy, covering North America.

 Debut EP, Mayhem Festival, and lineup changes (2013–present)

 The band's Thrown into Exile debut EP was released on April 2, 2013, via iTunes, and Amazon.
 The EP was produced by DevilDriver guitarist Mike Spreitzer.
 For summer 2013, the band returned to the Rockstar Mayhem Festival, but as an official touring band for the entire tour.
 They shared the stage with headliners Rob Zombie, Five Finger Death Punch, Mastodon, and Machine head.
 Sirius Radio Liquid Metal channel has been playing and supporting their first single Not Alone all summer long and have been receiving constant requests to play it.

 The band has been working on their debut full-length album due out in 2014.
 According to Evan's Facebook, he said they already have about 7 songs finished, and that they were shopping around for the right label to sign to before they release it.

 On November 16, 2013, it was announced that Chase, Erik, Evan, and Colin will no longer be in Thrown into Exile due to musical differences, leaving Mario the only original member left.
 In May 2014, it was announced that the four members formed a new band called Grimace.

 On December 23, 2014, it was announced that Henry Derek, the current vocalist for Act of Defiance and former vocalist for Scar the Martyr, was the band's new vocalist.
 The band also released a new song titled "Restore the Truth", which features former DevilDriver drummer John Boecklin.
 A few days later, the rest of the band lineup was also revealed.

+On October 19, 2024, the band announced their new EP, Passageways, would be released on November 15.